Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 As you can see, the given `ZipFile` which is opened in variable `z` contains only a single GeoPackage called `building_points_helsinki.gpkg`.
-The `with ZipFile(fp) as z:` command here is a standard Python convention to open files in read-format from Zip-files.
+The `with ZipFile(fp) as z:` command here is a standard Python convention to open files in read-format from ZIP files.

-Now as we know the contents of the Zip-file, it is easy to read the contents of the `building_points_helsinki.gpkg` stored inside the file using `geopandas`.
-When there is only one file inside the Zip-file and there are no subfolders inside (as in this example), you can read the content directly into a `GeoDataFrame` using the `.read_file()` function:
+Now as we know the contents of the ZIP file, it is easy to read the contents of the `building_points_helsinki.gpkg` stored inside the file using `geopandas`.
+When there is only one file inside the ZIP archive and there are no subfolders inside (as in this example), you can read the content directly into a `GeoDataFrame` using the `.read_file()` function:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}